 British Virgin Islands Tourist Board

 The town of Road Harbour is a short walk away from the disembarkation pier and can be easily explored on foot.
-To explore further afield hire a taxi ($20 to the furthest point on the island).
-Numerous car rental companies are available.
-To visit any of the other islands, or Soper's Hole (West End) and Beef Island (East End) on Tortola, catch a ferry from the port.
+To explore further afield, travellers can hire a taxi ($20 to the furthest point on the island), and numerous car rental companies are available.
+Ferries are available for those who want to visit any of the other islands, or Soper's Hole (West End) and Beef Island (East End) on Tortola.

 Cane Garden and Brewer's Bay are beautiful beaches, close to town, but can get very crowded.
 Long Bay and Apple Bay are also worth a visit.
-The Botanic Gardens are full of tropical plants like ginger, heliconias, and anthuriums; and if you have the energy don't miss a hike up Sage Mountain, the highest peak in the British Virgin Islands.
+The Botanic Gardens are full of tropical plants such as ginger, heliconias, and anthuriums; and if visitors have the energy, they shouldn't miss a hike up Sage Mountain, the highest peak in the British Virgin Islands.

-The Crafts Alive Marketplace on the Waterfront sells local arts and crafts, while Sunny Caribbee is a shop with a wonderful range of interesting merchandise.
-Soper's Hole at the West End has a range of shops catering to visitors.
+The Crafts Alive Marketplace on the Waterfront sells local arts and crafts; Soper's Hole at the West End has a range of shops catering to visitors.

 A bottle of Pusser's Rum and/or Arawak Love Potion and Hangover Cure

 Swim with dolphins at Dolphin Discovery.